Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 - When you have an empty state just create a dead state but ignore it when drawing dfa

 ### Minimizing DFA
+- Group your states into groups you know can be distinguished

 ### Study Guide
 ![[Pasted image 20250929190113.png]]